How To Find The Range Of The Data Set

 Range = Maximum Value – Minimum Value

-For example, if you have a dataset of exam scores: 60, 70, 75, 80, 90, the range would be 90 (maximum) – 60 (minimum) = 30.
+As an example, if you have a dataset of exam scores: 60, 70, 75, 80, 90, the range would be 90 (maximum) – 60 (minimum) = 30.
+Think about it: while the range is straightforward to compute, it helps to recognize its limitations.
 This indicates that the scores vary by 30 points from the lowest to the highest.
-While the range is straightforward to compute, it's important to recognize its limitations.
-It only considers the two extreme values and ignores the distribution of data points in between.
+Plus, it only considers the two extreme values and ignores the distribution of data points in between.
 This makes it sensitive to outliers, which can significantly skew the range and misrepresent the data's actual variability.

 Comprehensive Overview